-Anyhow, this award is strongly linked to videographer of the year, because if it weren’t for Henry Edwards-Wood’s dedication, 2012 would not have been such an important year for Slam.
+Anyhow there’s a little bit more to it than that.
+This award is strongly linked to Videographer Of The Year, because if it weren’t for Henry Edwards-Wood’s dedication, there’s no denying 2012 would not have been such an important year for Slam.
 I can’t think of any other filmer who would have had the courage and patience to take on this mammoth task.
-City of Rats is a well produced overview of a scene that is extremely hard to document, so well-done Henry!
+City of Rats is a well produced overview of a scene that is extremely hard to document, so well done Henry!

 Video Feature of the Year: Jesus Fernandez